-For the first week, you will take only 1 capsule at a time.
+For the first week, you will take only 1 capsule or tablet at a time.

-During the second week, you will take 2 capsules at a time.
+During the second week, you will take 2 capsules or tablets at a time.

-From the third week on, you will take 3 capsules at a time.
+From the third week on, you will take 3 capsules or tablets at a time.

-If you do stop taking this medicine for any reason, talk with your doctor before restarting the medicine.
+If you do stop taking Esbriet for any reason, talk with your doctor before restarting the medicine.

 Store at room temperature away from moisture and heat.
 Keep the bottle tightly closed when not in use.

 Esbriet dosing information